comet-toolkit/comet_website/content/user-guide/training/wavelength/index.md

             - Gain an understanding of why uncertainty matters in Earth Observation workflows.
             - Learn core concepts of uncertainty propagation using the CoMet toolkit.
             - Explore practical examples using Punpy and Obsarray in Google Colab.
-            - **Uncertainties 101**: Introduction to uncertainty concepts, EO workflows, and the CoMet toolkit.
+            - "📃 **Uncertainties 101**: A short introduction to key concepts, why they matter, and how CoMet helps with uncertainty handling."

           image: wavelength.png
           caption: 'Image credit: Wavelength Conference'